66 C interview questions from top tech companies to practice

 66. Microsoft question – Explain a few sorting algorithms.
 What are their complexities?

-Sometimes, interviewers make a question intentionally vague.
-Always take about 15-30 seconds to think about clarifying questions, like “Are repetitions allowed?” or “Do you want to return permutations or combinations?”
+Sometimes, interviewers ask intentionally vague questions.
+Even if it’s a highly technical C interview question, they may not provide enough context to solve it right away.
+Always take about 15-30 seconds to think about clarifying questions.
+Some examples are: “Are repetitions allowed?” or “Do you want to return permutations or combinations?”

 • I was wondering if you had any thoughts.